 Seminar talks by students on current topics in theoretical particle physics with focus on classic and phenomena and effects, which are important for the understanding of particle and quantum physics.
 The seminar is suited for third-year bachelor students and first-semester master students.

-The topics listed below cover two seminar dates and will be assigned to two students each.
+The topics listed below in part cover two seminar dates and will then be assigned to two students each.

 After successful participation in the module the student can use the basic methods of literature retrieval, condense their knowlegde from scientific papers into a presentation and obtain presentation skills.

 They have learned about recent topics in the field of research.